freme-project/freme-project.github.io/_pages/knowledge-base/security.md

 FREMECommon provides the abstract class `OwnedResourceManagingController`, which enables the following endpoints:

- * `POST /manage`: add an entity
+ * `POST /manage`: add an entity and return the created entity serialized as JSON
  * `GET /manage`: request all entities, which are accessible, serialized as JSON
  * `GET /manage/{identifier}`: request a certain entity, serialized as JSON
- * `PUT /manage/{identifier}`: update a certain entity
+ * `PUT /manage/{identifier}`: update a certain entity and return the updated entity serialized as JSON
  * `DELETE /manage/{identifier}`: delete a certain entity

-To get this functionality, you have to create a class implementing at least these methods:
+To get this functionality, you have to create a class inheriting from `OwnedResourceManagingController<Entity>` and implement at least these methods:

  * `Entity createEntity(String body, Map<String, String> parameters, Map<String, String> headers) throws BadRequestException`
  * `void updateEntity(Entity entity, String body, Map<String, String> parameters, Map<String, String> headers) throws BadRequestException`